-Anyone could be a terrorist: the security challenge for Harry and Meghan's wedding
+Anyone could be a terrorist: The security challenge for Harry and Meghan's wedding

 "It's much more of a challenge because essentially everybody in that crowd is a potential terrorist."

-Harry and Meghan will tie the knot on May 19 at St George's Chapel in Windsor Castle, Queen Elizabeth's residence which dominates Windsor, about 20 miles (30 km) west of London.
+Harry and Meghan will tie the knot on May 19 at St George's Chapel in Windsor Castle, Queen Elizabeth's residence which dominates Windsor, about 30 km west of London.

 "In the coming weeks and months residents, local businesses and visitors to the town can expect to see an increased police presence, with police officers, both armed and unarmed, search dogs, the mounted section, the roads policing unit and the National Police Air Service," the police said in a statement.